nesl/Black-box-ECG-attack/README.md

 # Black-Box-ECG-attack
 The code in this repository is for the paper "Hard-Label Black-Box Adversarial Attack on Deep Electrocardiogram Classifier".
+It was created for use within the Google Colab environment, which is based on Python 3.
+The files required from this GitHub Repository are in the ECG_v1 folder, download it to get started.
 #### File Descriptions
 attack.py: main document for running attack<br/>
 boundary_attack.py: function definitions used in attack.py, saving necessary numpy files of progress of attack<br/>